cforlando/cforlando.github.io/contribute/index.md

 layout: default
 ---

-How to work:
+Here's how we work.

-1. politely, in aggregate, request data
+1. politely, in aggregate with the rest of the group, request data,
-2. use it
+2. use data and make it better,
-3. contribute better data
+3. contribute data back,
-4. build things and a reputation for open-data success
+4. build things and a build a reputation for open-data success.

 We think it's our task to use public data in novel ways.
 One obstacle is that leaving data hidden in a (metaphorical) vault is much easier than building a